KPL2022/PathNotes/src/app/version-notes/current version notes.md

     * this will later serve as generate link function

 3.4.6 stablize RBSS performance
+  - what to do with cycles? haven't thought about it much yet, but this is a generic graph, at least, the conception so far is that it is
+    - by single path assertion, can restrict mindmaps to be trees, but is it the reasonable decision?

 3.4.7 reference bundle block info into Mm-isque objects